geekan/MetaGPT-docs/src/en/guide/in_depth_guides/breakpoint_recovery.md

 ### Continuing execution results after recovery

+A single test case is provided here to illustrate breakpoint recovery execution:

 Execution case of `test_team_recover_multi_roles_save` of `python3 -s tests/metagpt/serialize_deserialize/test_team.py`

 `ActionRaise` of `RoleB` simulates Action exceptions.
-An exception occurs when executing the Action and exits after serializing the project.
-After restarting, `RoleA` has already been executed and will not continue to be executed. `ActionOK` of `RoleB` has already been executed and will not continue to be executed.
-Continue to execute from `ActionRaise`, still abnormal.
+An exception occurred when executing the Action, and exited after serializing the project.
+After recovering, `RoleA` and `ActionOK` of `RoleB` have already been executed and will not continue to be executed. `RoleB` continues to execute from `ActionRaise` and continues to exit when an exception is encountered.

 ```bash
 2023-12-19 10:26:01.380 | DEBUG    | metagpt.config:__init__:50 - Config loading done.